-Trans Metropolitan: Spider Jerusalem forces his non-smoking assistant to start.
-He's the hero.
-To be fair, he seems to keep a good supply of "anti-cancer traits" on hand, and always tells the new assistant where they are just after telling them to start smoking; so, at least within The City, smoking isn't particularly harmful.
+Transmetropolitan: Spider Jerusalem forces his non-smoking assistant to start.
+He's the hero, kindof.
+At least he seems to keep a good supply of "anti-cancer traits" on hand, and always tells the new assistant where they are just after telling them to start smoking; so, at least within The City, smoking isn't particularly harmful.
 According to a flashback, his ex-wife smoked from an octodecuple (that's eighteen) cigarette holder.

 Fables has a Big, Badass Wolf who smokes cigarettes and occasionally cigars to mask the scent of his One True Love and the general scent of the city.
 He's a heroic badass example, but unusual in that he has a specific reason for smoking.

 Miss Misery in Sleeper.
 For her to stay perfectly healthy, she has to do bad things, which is why she's always seen smoking.